 The answers to the above-mentioned questions are not available easily.
 In fact, in a survey conducted by Univariety, we realised that many parents are worried about choosing the right curriculum.

-Quite often, parents and students find themselves in this crossroads and that leaves them worried.
+Quite often, parents and students find themselves at this crossroads and that leaves them worried.
 The next step is usually making a choice in haste!
-This not just affects their future, but also leaves children trying to fit into a new environment and curriculum system.
+This not only affects their future but also leaves children trying to fit into a new environment and curriculum system.

 Hence, we highly recommend you think, discuss, read, understand, and analyse all the options, factors, and reasons before making a decision.
 In this blog, we will help you do exactly that!